-In addition to moisturizing the skin, jojoba oil has been proven to minimize visible signs of aging and aid in wound healing.
-It has antibacterial, anti-inflammatory and antiviral properties.
+In addition to these benefits, jojoba oil has been proven to minimize visible signs of aging and to aid in wound healing due to its antibacterial, anti-inflammatory and antiviral properties.

-All these beneficial properties lend themselves to fighting acne.
-Because of this, jojoba oil could be an excellent addition to your skin care routine.
+All these work together to effectively fight acne and can be an excellent addition to your anti-acne skin care routine.

 Best type of jojoba oil for skin

-When choosing jojoba oil for acne, 100% organic, unrefined jojoba is best.
+When choosing jojoba oil, 100% organic, unrefined jojoba is best.
 Organic products are produced without chemicals, herbicides or insecticides and are therefore healthier and safer for your skin.

-Unrefined jojoba oil hasn’t been filtered or processed, and it contains no additive ingredients.
-In contrast, refined jojoba oil has been processed and may have also been bleached during processing.
+Unrefined jojoba oil is naturally golden in color, hasn’t been filtered or processed, and contains no additive ingredients.
+In contrast, processed jojoba oil may be refined, bleached, decolorized and deodorized.

-In addition to organic, unrefined jojoba oil, you should also seek out a low oleic acid formula.
-Oleic acid is comedogenic–meaning it clogs pores.
-Comedogenic ingredients can worsen acne and cause breakout, particularly if your skin is sensitive.
+In addition to organic, unrefined jojoba oil, you should also seek out a low oleic acid formula as this acid is comedogenic, meaning it can clog pores.
+Comedogenic ingredients can worsen acne and cause breakouts, particularly if your skin is sensitive.

 Does Jojoba Oil Help Clear Up Acne?

-Jojoba oil helps the skin to self-regulate, in part because its formulation is similar to the sebum naturally produced by human skin.
-Rather than being an oil, jojoba oil is considered a wax ester.
-Its texture and makeup are very similar to sebum, so applying jojoba oil to your skin helps moisturize your skin, while also signaling that your skin does not need additional sebum.
+One important attribute of jojoba oil is its ability to help the skin self-regulate, in part because its formulation is so similar to the sebum that is naturally produced by human skin.
+Once applied, it helps moisturize your skin, while also signaling the skin to not produce excess sebum.

 Can jojoba oil remove acne scars?